A glass of absinthe in the Delirium Tremens absinthe bar in Brussels.

 Things are different now, at least in bars catering to foreign visitors looking to get hammered.

 First you choose from a bewildering variety.
-See the thick menu in the picture at left, with the pink binder.
+Notice the thick menu with the pink binder.

 The absinthe is poured into a tall shot glass.
 A slotted spoon is used to dunk a sugar cube into the absinthe and then suspend it above the glass.